ajmeyghani/js-fn-book/manuscript/chapter4-prototypes.md

 There are different ways to interpret the prototype concept in JavaScript, but you can explain in it very easily in one sentence:

-> "In JavaScript, prototypes are objects that facilitate the linking of objects"
+> "In JavaScript, prototypes are objects that facilitate linking of objects and delegation of methods or properties"

 That's really it.
 The most confusing part about the prototype concept is just the terminology, but the concept itself is pretty straightforward.
 The diagram below demonstrates the idea in more detail: